open-oni/open-oni/CODE_OF_CONDUCT.md

 other local personnel.

 In situations where an individual team member acts unilaterally, they must report their actions to the team for review within 24 hours.
+These unilateral actions will then receive accompanying violation reports.

 ### Response and Enforcement
 Once the team has a complete account of the events they will make a decision as